-Despite building the image sensors used by a number of high profile smartphone cameras, Sony handsets haven’t ever quite perfected their mobile photography game.
-The Sony Xperia 1 II comes sporting Alpha-branded features and Zeiss lenses in a bid to convince us that this time is different.
+Despite building the image sensors used by several high-profile smartphone cameras, Sony handsets have never perfected their mobile photography game.
+The Sony Xperia 1 II comes sporting Alpha-branded features and Zeiss lenses to convince us this time things are different.

 Today we’re taking the phone’s camera out for a spin with the Samsung Galaxy S20 Plus.
-Samsung’s 2020 flagship is a capable shooter and a phone that’s bound to be on nearly every high-end customer’s radar.
+Samsung’s 2020 flagship is a capable shooter and found itself on every high-end customer’s radar said year.
 But let’s see if the Sony Xperia 1 II is a competitive purchase for those of you big on camera quality.

 Want more camera comparisons for Sony’s latest?
 You can also check out how the Xperia 1 II stacks up against the Huawei P40 Pro in the shootout linked below.